aleshaleksey/fansys23/10-conditions-types.md

 ___
 #### Cold (ice)
-Cold damage is caused a reduction of energy level in the substance of the target, often causing it to lose physical function, become brittle, or even freeze.
+Cold damage is caused by cooling (often rapid) of the target, often causing it to lose physical function, become brittle, freeze and potentially break.
+It is particularly dangerous to constructs and mortals, while being less damaging to structures than fire or lighting, thus being a favourite of mages in most civilisations.

 **Associated Conditions:** ["immobilised"](#immobilised) (frozen), ["incapacitated"](#incapacitated) (hypothermia).

 ___
 #### Electricity (lightning)
 Lightning damage is caused by a rapid flow of charge through a target which generally causes internal heat-like damage and particularly damages nerves and control systems.
 Supernatural lightning is often used by divine beings.
 Lightning is particularly effective against mortals and constructs.
 Lightning can set fire to flammable materials.
-For every two damage dice of lightning damage taken,

 **Associated Conditions:** ["paralysed"](#paralysed), ["immobilised"](#immobilised), ["incapacitated"](#incapacitated), ["stunned"](#stunned).

 **Special**:

 - Flammable materials ignite when dealt at least 3 damage dice of lightning damage.
 Highly flammable materials ignite when dealt any heat damage.
 - For every 2 dice of lightning damage taken, mortals and robots take one point of HP damage.